 The first mission of NIPS is to conduct cutting-edge research in the physiological sciences across various levels from the molecular and cellular through to organ systems, and to integrate this multi-level information to understand homeostasis in the living body.
 As research in life sciences has become diversified and “translatable”, NIPS aims to conduct world-leading research focused on the basic medical sciences, especially physiology and brain sciences.
 To apply and develop rigorous basic research techniques necessary to answer fundamental questions is also part of our mission.

 The second mission of NIPS is to play the role of a National and International research hub.
-The NIPS conducts collaborations with scientists at universities and research institutes to further strengthen and enhance research expertise in Japan at a leading global level.
-To achieve this goal NIPS also encourage collaborations with foreign researchers, and we provide and develop specialized and cutting-edge research techniques and equipment to facilitate these collaborations.
-The NIPS provides advanced devices in areas including electron and laser microscopy for subcellular through to human imaging, and in transgenic animals and viral vectors.
-The NIPS also supports advanced research workshops in various fields to help establish and support research collaborations, discussions and advances and sharing of knowledge.
-Through these activities the NIPS is a hub for domestic and international research communities to intercommunicate and support each other.
+NIPS conducts collaborations with scientists at universities and research institutes to further strengthen and enhance research expertise in Japan at a leading global level.
+To achieve this goal NIPS also encourages collaborations with foreign researchers, and we provide and develop specialized and cutting-edge research techniques and equipment to facilitate these collaborations.
+NIPS provides advanced devices in areas including electron and laser microscopy for subcellular through to human imaging, and in transgenic animals and viral vectors.
+NIPS also supports advanced research workshops in various fields to help establish and support research collaborations, discussions and advances and sharing of knowledge.
+Through these activities NIPS is a hub for domestic and international research communities to intercommunicate and support each other.
+At present, NIPS participates in a number of programs as their core organizations, such as Comprehensive Brain Science Network, Advanced Bioimaging Support and Brain/MINS Beyond.

 The third mission of NIPS is to provide advanced and thorough education for young scientists.
-The NIPS is responsible for the 5-year PhD course in physiological sciences of the SOKENDAI (The Graduate University for Advanced Studies).
-The NIPS also provides further education for graduate students and young researchers from other universities and industries in Japan and Internationally, for education through various research training programs that include the annual NIPS Training Course and via NIPS Internships.
+NIPS is responsible for the 5-year PhD course in physiological sciences of SOKENDAI (The Graduate University for Advanced Studies).
+NIPS also provides further education for graduate students and young researchers from other universities and industries in Japan and Internationally, for education through various research training programs that include the annual NIPS Training Course and via NIPS Internships.
+To further facilitate the interaction with the universities, the employment of new researchers under a cross-appointment system will be accelerated.

 To understand human body functions and to apply our extended knowledge to support human life is our ultimate goal.
 NIPS will make every effort to open our institute to every research community that can work together with us towards this goal.
 For this purpose, your understanding and support will be appreciated.